Douglas, Massachusetts: History

 The underlying geology consists of rocks rich in quartz, feldspar, and mica.
 Boulders are plentifully scattered all over town, and gold and silver ores are said to be found in some localities.
 Large quantities of building and ornamental stone are quarried from the granite ledges found in the center of town which is shipped to almost every section of New England.

-In 1946, as part of the town's bicentennial anniversary celebration and to welcome home for the troops returning from World War II, Winfield A. Schuster arranged an exhibition game between the Boston Red Sox and the New York Yankees that was played at the local ballpark known as Soldiers Field on September 26th.
+In 1946, as part of the town's tricentennial anniversary celebration and to welcome home for the troops returning from World War II, Winfield A. Schuster arranged an exhibition game between the Boston Red Sox and the New York Yankees that was played at the local ballpark known as Soldiers Field on September 26.
 The game had an estimated attendance of 12,000 and was won by the Yankees, 8-7.

-Police Chief Patrick Foley of Douglas was elected Vice President of the International Association of Chiefs of Police (IACP), at the annual convention in Denver, Colorado, in 2009.
+Police Chief Patrick Foley of Douglas was elected vice president of the International Association of Chiefs of Police (IACP), at the annual convention in Denver, Colorado, in 2009.

-In December 2017, Lt.
-Nick L. Miglionico was sworn in as the new Chief Of Police replacing longtime Chief Patrick Foley who retired and took a position as Chief of Police in Williston Vt.
-Chief Miglionico has been with the Douglas Police Department since January 1997.

-A common misconception in Douglas is in regard to the New England Trunkline Trail.
+A common misconception in Douglas is with regard to the New England Trunkline Trail.
 Many believe that railroad tracks were laid here for commuting from northern Connecticut to northern Massachusetts.
 In fact, they were used to haul ice from Wallum Lake as interstate commerce.
-Today you can hike these trails through Massachusetts and Connecticut.
+Today, one can hike these trails through Massachusetts and Connecticut.
 The New England Trunkline was originally planned as a railroad, but the financier died in the sinking of the Titanic.

 The E. N. Jenckes Store Museum

 The E.N.
 Jenckes store and museum sits on Main Street in the village of East Douglas.
 Ebenezer Balkcom opened a small store at the corner of Main and Pleasant (now Depot) streets during the 1830s, when East Douglas was becoming the economic center of the town.
 The store changed hands (sold to Gardner Chase) until he retired and sold the building to Edward L. Jenckes.
-After Jenckes death in 1924 is daughters E. Mialma and Helen R. continued to run the store until the store closed in 1964.
-The store remained closed until 1972 when the property was donated to the Douglas Historical Society, where it was carefully restored to its original general store appearance of 100 years ago.
+After Jenckes' death in 1924, his daughters E. Mialma and Helen R. continued to run the store until the store closed in 1964.
+The store remained closed until 1972, when the property was donated to the Douglas Historical Society, where it was carefully restored to its original general store appearance of 100 years ago.

 Geography

 According to the United States Census Bureau, the town has a total area of 37.7 sqmi, of which 36.4 sqmi is land and 1.3 sqmi, or 3.57%, is water.
 It includes the Douglas State Forest and is home to Wallum Lake and Whitins Reservoir.

+The town is also adjacent to the northwestern border of the state Rhode Island, and northeastern border Connecticut, with the towns of Burrillville, Rhode Island to the south of Douglas, and Thompson, Connecticut to the southwest.